StreamingThinker: Large Language Models Can Think While Reading: Model Details

 During training, we adopt a streaming mask region on top of the standard decoder-only LLM causal mask to enforce strict streaming constraints.
 Specifically, each training instance is composed of grouped \emph{input} and \emph{reasoning} segments, where the streaming mask (Eq.~\ref{eq:mask}) ensures that reasoning at time $t$ cannot attend to future inputs.
 Additionally, \textit{the position encoding} of both the input and CoT is modified to group-wise streaming encoding, preventing positional conflicts.

-For training, we set the batch size to 16 and employ the AdamW optimizer with a learning rate of 1e-5, a cosine decay schedule, and a 300-step linear warm-up.
+For training, we set the batch size to 16 and employ the AdamW optimizer with a learning rate of 1e-5.
 We additionally enable activation checkpointing to mitigate memory overhead from maintaining parallel caches during training.
 These choices align the training setup with prior LLM pretraining while introducing only the modifications necessary for streaming compatibility.